kachick/module-interface/README.md

 Description
 -----------

-BlockScope for to force define methods in module/class.
+Provide BlockScope for to force define methods in module/class.

 Usage
 -----